shubhamdevops1/code-test/README.md

-# This is a single monolythic project
+# This is a monolythic CI project

 This will run the Jenkinsfile file in jenkins job which will trigger a function from the below shared library.